Does watching TV have an impact on Male Fertility? If so, how much TV? Read below to learn more.

-If the national average television time is 4 hours a day, that means that individuals on average are watching more than 20 hours per week.
+If the national average television time is 4 hours a day, that means that individuals on average are watching around 30 hours per week.
 The study concluded that “in a population of healthy men, higher moderate-to-vigorous activity and less TV time were significantly associated with higher total sperm count and sperm concentration.”

 It’s important to know that even though lower sperm count has been linked to lower fertility, it does not necessarily mean that it will keep one from conceiving a child.